 This lesson provides an overview of the current regulatory measures in place regarding experimental data security and privacy.

 In this lesson, you will learn the appropriate methods for collection of both data and associated metadata during EEG experiments.

 This lesson goes over methods for managing EEG/ERP data after it has been collected, from annotation to publication.

 In this final lesson of the course, you will learn broadly about EEG signal processing, as well as specific applications which make this kind of brain signal valuable to researchers and clinicians.

 This lecture gives an overview of how to prepare and preprocess neuroimaging (EEG/MEG) data for use in TVB.

-The course is an introduction to the field of electrophysiology standards, infrastructure, and initiatives.
 This lecture contains an overview of the Australian Electrophysiology Data Analytics Platform (AEDAPT), how it works, how to scale it, and how it fits into the FAIR ecosystem.

 This module covers many of the types of non-invasive neurotech and neuroimaging devices including electroencephalography (EEG), electromyography (EMG), electroneurography (ENG), magnetoencephalography (MEG), and more.

-In this presentation by the OHBM OpenScienceSIG, Tom Shaw and Steffen Bollmann cover how containers can be useful for running the same software on different platforms and sharing analysis pipelines with other researchers.
-They demonstrate how to build docker containers from scratch, using Neurodocker, and cover how to use containers on an HPC with singularity.
+Presented by the OHBM OpenScienceSIG, this lesson covers how containers can be useful for running the same software on different platforms and sharing analysis pipelines with other researchers.

 This compilation is courtesy of freeCodeCamp.